nodefony/nodefony-starter/README.md

 ## <a name="start"></a>start

-Add domain name "nodefony.com" in your /etc/hosts  :
+Add host name "nodefony.com" in your /etc/hosts  :
 ```bash
 $ sudo vim /etc/hosts